 This is my fifth Headteacher post and I have a clear vision of what, with my leaders, I believe that the school could and should achieve.

 Currently I serve on the Finance and Resources Committee, but keep an overview of the other Committees as necessary.

 I am married with four children and two grandchildren.

-I have lived on Langford Village since 1997 and am a mum of two young boys: both of whom are pupils here, one in Key Stage 2 and one in Key Stage 1.
-I am lucky enough to get into school weekly and spend some time each week as a parent helper for reading in both of my son's year groups.
-Prior to becoming a governor, I was treasurer and then chair of Langford Village Community Association for three years.
+I have lived on Langford Village since 1997 and am the mum of two young boys, both of whom are pupils in key stage 2 here.
+I am lucky enough to be able to get into school weekly and spend some time each month as a parent helper in my younger son's class.
+Prior to becoming a governor, I was treasurer and then chair of Langford Village Community Association.

-In my day job, I work in Oxford as a research scientist and research group manager for NHS Blood and Transplant and specialise in writing systematic reviews on the safe and effective use of blood.
+In my day job i work in Oxford as a research scientist and research group manager for NHS Blood and Transplant and specialize in writing systematic reviews in the safe and effective use of blood".

 I am proud to have been given the opportunity to become a Parent Governor in October 2015.

 My professional background is broad and diverse having worked in private and public sectors in Europe and North America.
 I currently work as a freelance Learning and Development practitioner, specialising in the adoption of digital technologies.